Shop and Save on New York State Health Insurance

 • drivers and printers.

 The study did not explore what particular hazardous chemicals or elements the fathers were exposed to that may have caused these defects.
-The findings are consistent with previous studies which associated fathers’ roles and congenital defects.
+The findings are consistent with previous studies that associated fathers’ roles and congenital defects.
 Researchers recommend further studies on specific occupational hazards.

 For more health news visit Health News.